ridiekel/jeletask/README.md

 # HomeAssistant

-Auto configuration should work with relays.
+Auto configuration should work with relays and dimmers.
 Other types are not yet supported, work in progress.
 Pleas log an issue when having trouble with auto configuration in HA.